MicrosoftDocs/dynamics-365-intelligent-order-management/topics/dom.md

 -   Maximum distance.

 To create or modify constraints, go to the **Fulfillment > Constraints** page in Intelligent Order Management.
-To create a specific constraint type, select the appropriate constraint type drop-down when you create the constraint.
+To create a specific constraint type, select the appropriate constraint type when you create the constraint.

 Every business constraint shares a set of common attributes as part of its definition.
 The details differ based on the type of business constraint.
 The following are common attributes applicable to all business constraints.